 Group Therapy

-If you are interested, please sign up for a group.
+If interested, please sign up for a group.

-Download a PDF copy of all our Group Therapy handout and SHCS Coping Skills Series.
+Download a PDF copy of all our Group Therapy handout.
 (Groups subject to change)

 Academic Support Group (Zoom)